 A modern bronze statue of a giant and some men stand in front of a grand, medieval castle

-5 reasons to visit Belgium: why this country should be your next trip
+Is Belgium worth visiting?
+5 reasons why this country should be your next trip

 Belgium’s cities are like stepping into a storybook.
 Each one has its own unique character, but all are packed with history, beautiful architecture, and vibrant culture.